 vessel information has the meaning given in section 107.

-wages includes emoluments of any kind;

 WA marine qualification means a qualification, including a licence, issued to a person under this Act that authorises the person to navigate a vessel (as defined in section 75AA(2)).

 (2) The regulations may specify that a prescribed class of thing is or is not a class of vessel for the purposes of the definition of vessel in subsection (1).